Beyond All Doctrines,

 The central

-question before humanity, however, is how diverse inheritances may converge
+question before humanity is, how diverse inheritances may converge

 constructively.
 Contemporary Society calls for synthesis and integrative